Alexis-Bize/cookiri/README.md

 ![title](.github/assets/logo.png)

-A Chrome extension that allows you to easily track & manage your brower's cookies.
+A Chrome extension that allows you to easily track and manage your browser's cookies, and highlight trackers.

+> [!IMPORTANT]
+> This extension is currently in beta and not yet published.
+Please refer to the documentation for instructions on how to build and install it.

 ## Features